dthompson-jti/safety-check-app-concept/docs/IMPLEMENTATION-NOTES.md

 3. Slide off the screen (Phase 2).

 **The Challenge:**
-If the list is sorted/grouped by status (e.g., Late -> Due -> Upcoming), a status change to `'completing'` would arguably move the item to a different group (or the "Upcoming" default bucket) *before* the animation completes.
+If the list is sorted/grouped by status (e.g., Missed -> Due -> Upcoming), a status change to `'completing'` would arguably move the item to a different group (or the "Upcoming" default bucket) *before* the animation completes.
 This causes the item to "jump" instantly, breaking the users focus.

 **The Solution: Computed Display Groups**
 Instead of allowing `'completing'` items to fall into a default group, we explicitly calculate their **intended display group** based on their timing window.